-High sensitivity personal radiation monitor can be operated between -15 ℃ and 50 ℃.
-Radiation detector widely used in nuclear power plants, radioactive medical treatment, CT radiation, radiation laboratory and environmental monitoring around.
+High sensitivity personal nuclear radiation monitor can be operated between -15 ℃ and 50 ℃.
+Nuclear radiation detector widely used in nuclear power plants, radioactive medical treatment, CT radiation, radiation laboratory and environmental monitoring around.

 - Monitoring X-ray γ-ray and hard β-ray.

-- Radiation detector has high sensitivity and can measure background radiation.
+- Nuclear radiation detector has high sensitivity and can measure background radiation.

 - Personal radiation meter has built-in multi language operation interface.